YottaDB/YDBDoc/ProgGuide/utility.rst

 DO INT^%HEX2UTF converts the interactively entered hexadecimal byte stream into a YottaDB character string and stores the result in %S.

-$$FUNC^%HEX2UTF(s) returns the YottaDB character string specified by the hexadecimal character values in s (each character is specified by its Unicode code point).
+$$FUNC^%HEX2UTF(s) returns the YottaDB character string specified by the hexadecimal character values in s (each character is specified by its Unicode code-point).

 Example: